fyngyrz/NWS-Temperature/README.md

 wgetloc = '/usr/local/bin/'
 ```

-Next, change the `stationid` variable at the top of the file to the
+Next, you probably want to change the `stationid` variable at the top of
-appropriate code for your location.
+the file to the appropriate code for your location.
+You don't have to, as
+this can be set via a command line option \(-s or --station\), but it's
+convenient.

 The default is `xxxMTRggw` \(some of the most extreme cold temperatures in the nation\), yours will be similar.
 Thats `xxx`, followed by `MTR`
 for the METAR product, and then `ggw` for the NWS weather station ID,